fhgggtyf/Software-Architecture-Project/README.md

 ```

-#### Purchase Flow (Register a Sale)
+#### Purchase Flow and Payment Methods

-When a user checks out, the application performs the required steps:
+When a user checks out, the application performs the following steps:

-- Validate product IDs and stock levels
+- Validate stock: Ensure each product in the cart still exists and has sufficient quantity.

-- Compute subtotals and totals
+- Compute totals: Sum item subtotals (accounting for flash sale pricing when active).

-- Process payment via the mock PaymentService
+- Circuit breaker check: Before contacting the payment gateway, the circuit breaker is consulted to see if too many recent failures have occurred.

+- Process payment: Payments are processed via the PaymentService, which uses a strategy pattern to support multiple methods (card, cash, crypto by default).
+Each strategy can be configured or extended:

-- Card payments always succeed
+- - Card – Simulated credit‑card payments succeed based on a success rate (default 50%).

-- Cash payments always fail
+- - Cash – Currently unsupported; always fails.

+- - Crypto – Always succeeds for demonstration.

+- - Custom – Register additional strategies via PaymentService.register_strategy().

+- Retry and backoff: If a payment fails, the service retries up to three times with exponential backoff and random jitter.
+Repeated failures will trip the circuit breaker.

-- Persist the sale, items, and payment details atomically
+- Persist sale: If payment succeeds, the sale, sale items and payment record are inserted in a single transaction.
+Stock levels are decremented using optimistic locking.

-- Decrement stock levels

-- Display a simple receipt

-All data is persisted in db/retail.db.
+- External services: The app updates an inventory service, creates a shipment via the shipping service and optionally sends the order to resellers via the API gateway.

+- Clear the cart: On the main thread, the cart is cleared after a successful checkout.
+Concurrent checkouts running in other threads use snapshot copies to avoid race conditions.

+- Receipt: A text receipt summarising the sale, totals, payment method and reference is returned to the user.

+If any step after payment fails (e.g., a database or external service error), the application refunds the payment and rolls back the transaction to maintain consistency.

 ## Running the Tests